0libote/0libote-All-in-One-Block-List/README.md

 - 🐞 [Report issues or false positives](https://github.com/0libote/0libote-All-in-One-Block-List/issues)
 - 📬 Suggest useful domains (or removals) via GitHub Issues or PRs
 - 🔍 Help audit false positives

+**In progress**
+- More lists that are more specific (e.g NSFW/gambling Block)
+- More work on the README
+- More strict all in one list
+- Much more 😉

 ---